A Conversation with Stephen L. Klineberg and Debbie Z. Harwell

 The interview discusses how the survey got started, Houston’s demographic transformation, the city’s knowledge economy, its educational divides, the impact of concentrated poverty, the ways in which Houston is reinventing itself, changes across generations, attitudes about walkable urbanism, Hurricane Harvey, and how the city is addressing its new realities.
 Below are a sample of the fifteen charts and graphs found in the article to illustrate the findings of the Houston Area Surveys.

 You can read a few excerpts below.
-To read the full article, please click on Buy Magazines to subscribe.
+To read the full article, click here, or click on Buy Magazines above to purchase a print copy or subscribe.

 In the interview Dr. Klineberg discusses the shift in Houston’s ethnic makeup: “No city in America has experienced the transition as suddenly, as completely, and as irreversibly, as Houston, Texas.
 Throughout its history, this black/white southern city was dominated and controlled in an automatic, taken-for granted way by white men.
 In 1980 there were 2.4 million people living in Harris County; 63 percent were Anglos, 20 percent were African Americans, 16 percent were Hispanics, and 2 percent were Asians.
 After the oil bust of 1982, the Anglo population of Harris County stopped growing.